plitwin/DDGenerator/README.md

 To generate rows for a REDCap Data Dictionary.

 ## DDCreator Methods
-- CreateFieldEmbeddedSliderWithNAOption takes a Dictionary of field name and prompt and creates a slider and not applicable checkbox that is hosted in a descriptive field using field embedding.
+- CreateFieldEmbeddedSliderWithNAOption takes a Dictionary<string,string> named questions that consists of field names and quesiton prompts and creates a slider and not applicable checkbox that is hosted in a descriptive field using field embedding.